tagion/tagion/docs/gov/glossary/index.md

 ## Formation

-In our governance area "network formation" we use this word analagous to its dual meaning in geology: the process of forming something AND the resulting structure (as in "rock formation").
+In our governance area "network formation" we use this word analogous to its dual meaning in geology: the process of forming something AND the resulting structure (as in "rock formation").

 ## Governance